-Following regulatory changes in 2017 regarding the disposition or transfer of equity linked notes prior to their maturity, all gains realized at the time of disposition or transfer must be considered as accrued interest.
+All gains realized at the time of disposition or transfer must be considered as accrued interest.
 This interest must be registered in box 30 of the T5 (box K, RL-3).
 Box 21 (proceeds of disposition or settlement amount) on each of the T5008 and the RL-18 slips will not include the interest declared on the T5 / RL-3.

-(See section Linked Notes below)
+(See section 7.2 "Linked Notes" below)

+6.6.
 Accrued Interest on Debt Securities

-Accrued interest during the year on discount debt securities (e.g., stripped coupons and residual bonds) and compound interest debt securities (e.g., guaranteed investment certificates) must be reported annually, even if interest is not paid.
+Accrued interest during the year on discount debt securities (e.g., stripped coupons and residual bonds) and compound interest debt securities (e.g., quaranteed investment certificates) must be reported annually, even if interest is not paid.
 This interest is included on your T5 or RL-3 slip, except for interest on stripped coupons and residual bonds which are both reported on the provided Accumulated Interest Report.
-(See section below Premium or Discount Bonds below)
+(See section 7.3. below Premium or Discount Bonds below)